affinitic/collective.fb/source/index.rst

 * let Plone contents be OpenGraph enabled
 * let Facebook user be authenticated in Plone

 `collective.fb <https://github.com/RedTurtle/collective.fb>`_ is a bundle that:

 a. includes the `collective.opengraph <https://github.com/RedTurtle/collective.opengraph>`_ package
 b. will include another PAS plugin package that will let users login using their Facebook account

-The collective.opengraph package will be a dependency for the PAS plugin.
+The collective.opengraph package will also be a dependency for the PAS plugin.

 The two sides
 -------------

+Of course, you have to proceed into two steps on two different platform.

 .. toctree::
    :maxdepth: 1